 Marijuana stocks are hot in today’s market, but pot stocks are not the only way for you to profit from the habits of other people.
 Alcohol has been legal in America for 85 years, and the industry’s consolidation has delivered some solid investment opportunities.
 These are companies with solid growth prospect that you can invest in with confidence.

-You can also quench your thirst in any number of ways.
+You can also quench your thirst in a few ways.
 You can go with diversity in Constellation Brands (NYSE:STZ), you can go for global growth with Anheuser Busch InBev (NYSE:BUD), or you can go for U.S. growth with The Boston Beer Co.
 (NYSE:SAM).

-Each one has a compelling story under the story worth knowing:
+Each one has a compelling back story worth knowing:

 Constellation Brands (STZ)